krishnamohan4225/aspdotnetmvcproject/ReadMe.txt

-This is a IoT Project developed in .net framework with MVC Architecture with frontend bootstrap 4 and HTML.
+This is Dynamic Web application for IoT Project developed in .net framework 4.6.1 with MVC Architecture with frontend bootstrap 4 and HTML5.
 ************************************
 Modules
 LOGIN